Andrettin/Wyrmsun/readme.txt

 - Fixed issue with random map generation which caused bridges to sometimes not fully appear.

 * Quests
-- The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.
 - Fixed issue which caused nothing to be clickable in-game after the initial quest dialogue, if the player had played a grand strategy game just before.

 * Units